pachyderm/pachyderm/examples/ml/gpt-2/README.md

 # ML Pipeline for Tweet Generation

-In this example you'll machine learning pipeline that generates tweets using a OpenAI's gpt-2 text generation model.
+In this example we'll create a machine learning pipeline that generates tweets using OpenAI's gpt-2 text generation model.
 This tutorial assumes that you already have Pachyderm up and running and just focuses on the pipeline creation.
-If that's not the case head on over to our [getting started guide](link).
+If that's not the case, head over to our [getting started guide](../../doc/getting_started/getting_started.html).

 The pipeline we're making has 3 steps in it: